scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 an hour or so with him, so, I wanted some solid food rather than soylent.

+### Day 362

+No soylent today, had some MnM's though, and some more roast beef wraps.
+Which was very tasty.
+Then for dinner my housemates and I had a movie night with some chicken parmesian.
+Which was wicked good.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/